What is an Environmental, Social, and Governance (ESG)?

 Share this article

-You’ve likely heard the buzz about ESG lately, but what does it really mean for your business?
-From being a niche concept to a mainstream priority, ESG is now essential for assessing how companies handle their social and environmental responsibilities.
+withYou have probably heard the hype about ESG in the recent past, but what exactly does it entail for your business?
+Having started as a niche idea, ESG is today a mainstream priority to evaluate how companies manage their social and environmental responsibilities.

 starsKey Takeaways